oldweather/20CRv3-diagnostics/docs/extract_data/extract_data.rst

 Copy to my own $SCRATCH
 -----------------------

-If the data are in the grib2 tape archive, copy them to '$SCRATCH/20CR_working/ensda_1899/1903/10' (where 1899, 1903, and 10 are replaced by start year, validity year, and validity month.
+If the data are in the grib2 tape archive, copy them to '$SCRATCH/20CR_working/ensda_1899/1903/10' (where 1899, 1903, and 10 are replaced by start year, validity year, and validity month).
 The :doc:`script to do this <release_month_from_tape>` is called as:

 .. code-block:: bash